mircomannino/ParzenWindow/README.md

 The final formula, implemented in the code, is:
 ![](./img/img2.png)
-Where is wasy to see how the parameter __k__ has been replaced by the summation of window functions for each pattern.
+Where is easy to see how the parameter __k__ has been replaced by the summation of window functions for each pattern.
 In the end the window function was used to count how many patterns are within the region __R__.